CMagnac/cmagnac.github.io/_posts/2023-05-13-educational-genetics.md

 What is a rare disease ?

-A disease is called *rare* when it touchs **less than** a person on 2000.
-Some are known by the public: albinism, sickle-cell disease, cystic fibrosis, hemochromatosis, Duchenne muscular dystrophy etc ...
+A disease is called "rare" when it affects less than one person in 2,000.
+Some are known to the public, such as albinism, sickle-cell disease, cystic fibrosis, hemochromatosis, Duchenne muscular dystrophy, etc.

-80% of rare disease are genetic.
+80% of rare diseases are genetic.

-In *Le Grand Est*, these diseases impact more than 200000 people.
+In the *Grand Est* region, these diseases impact more than 200,000 people.

-In France, a national program **offers to 3 days old new born** a screening on rare diseases.
+In France, a national program offers screening for rare diseases to newborns within the first three days.

-These are:
+The diseases screened for are:

-* phenylketonuria
+* Phenylketonuria
-* congenital hypothyroidism
+* Congenital hypothyroidism
-* congenital adrenal hyperplasia
+* Congenital adrenal hyperplasia
-* sickle cell disease
+* Sickle cell disease
-* cystic fibrosis
+* Cystic fibrosis
 * MCAD deficiency

-The rare disease are a **priority route** of the [ARS](https://www.grand-est.ars.sante.fr/) Grand Est Regional Health Project.
+Rare diseases are a **priority** in the [ARS](https://www.grand-est.ars.sante.fr/) (Regional Health Agency) Grand Est Regional Health Project.

-The fight against diagnostic and therapeutic error, the improvement of the care pathway and access to information are the priorities of the rare disease pathway.
+The fight against diagnostic and therapeutic errors, the improvement of the care pathway, and access to information are the priorities of the rare disease pathway.

 <br>